 CTS requires that results be returned by the date indicated on a data submission form.
 Late data will not be included for analysis.

-This cancellation policy applies only to CTS Forensics tests.
+This cancellation policy applies only to CTS Forensics tests (excluding Crime Scene Processing, see below).
 Please review all test descriptions carefully.
 We encourage you to contact CTS with any questions before you place an order to ensure that your laboratory subscribes to the tests that best fit your requirements.